Love Me Again (Land Down Under)

-Love Me Again (Land Down Under) is a 2008 Philippine romantic-drama film starring Angel Locsin with Piolo Pascual released under Star Cinema.
+Love Me Again (Land Down Under) is a 2008 Philippine romantic drama film starring Angel Locsin with Piolo Pascual released under Star Cinema.
 The film was directed by award-winning film director Rory Quintos.

 Love Me Again had its world premiere in Los Angeles on December 6, 2008 and in San Francisco, California on December 7, 2008.
 It opened in Philippine theaters last January 15, 2009.
-This film is the first ever Philippine film with an all cast of Filipinos to be shown in a premiere in the United States and this is also the first big-screen team-up of Piolo Pascual and Angel Locsin after the success of Lobo.
+This film is the first ever Philippine film with an all cast of Filipinos to be shown in a premiere in the United States and this is also the first big-screen team-up of Piolo Pascual and Angel Locsin after the success of Lobo that ended on July 11 5-6 months later.

 Plot

 Arah (Angel Locsin) dreams of a better life—different from the life she knows in Bukidnon.
 Ranches everywhere are closing one by one.
 The glory her hometown once knew was slowly disappearing in favour of life abroad, particularly in Australia.
 Arah believes this too.
 Australia will save them from poverty.
 But Migo (Piolo Pascual) does not share this belief.
 He believes that Bukidnon’s glory will return if only people didn’t leave.

 When Arah’s father suddenly encounters an accident, Arah is left with no choice but to seek better opportunities to earn money.
 Arah, in desperation accepts money from the Australian rancher Brian in exchange for a contract.
 Her decision breaks Migo’s heart.
 The two part ways, their problems unresolved.

 With the help of her co-workers, especially her newfound friend, Ina (a Filipina working there as a cook), Arah slowly adjusted to the life in Australia.
 She is willing to hold her ground and tough it up along with the boys just to fulfill her dreams for herself and her family.
 It was this determination that caught the attention of the cold and mysterious Brian.